codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

             'username' => [
                 'rules'  => 'required',
                 'errors' => [
-                    'required' => 'You must choose a Username.'
+                    'required' => 'You must choose a Username.', ],
-                ]
             ],
             'email'    => [
                 'rules'  => 'required|valid_email',
                 'errors' => [
                     'valid_email' => 'Please check the Email field.
-It does not appear to be valid.'
+It does not appear to be valid.', ],
-                ]
             ],
         ];
     }